LafeLabs/PostCapitalistIndustry/Measures.md

 again with the smart phone

+need table of spring constants, good choices of units, comparisons of units.

+SI Units: N/m
+FPS units: lbs/in
+kg/cm ? other units?

+things to compare:
+3 foot piece of rebar
+truck leaf spring
+car leaf spring
+human fat tissue
+end of sticks of various diameters and lengths and woods, same with aluminum etc.

+Need to analyze the problem of a cylinder of arbitrary length much longer than width, what k is for a given Youngs modulus, then do resonance measurements, do whole vibrating beam analysis, compare with experiment, including higher harmonics.
+Make a thing go boing without a ton of bullshit.
+This vibrating beam oscillator must also have a damping value that goes into impedance units, whole thing converted to lumped element mechanical circuit.

 ### impedance units

 my whole impedance discussion goes here ,connecting electrical and mechanical, leading into more detail later with the waves

+from the paper that got REJECTED from american journal of physics, I'll publish that whole discussion here, figure out gravitational wave impedance.

+1. gravity waves
+2. springy rod
+3. sound waves
+4. mass on spring
+5. lumped element electrical resonator
+6. resistor
+7. water waves

+Note that water wave impedance matching will be of the utmost importance if we are to live inside stormy waters: we will be building huge arrays of mechanical oscillators that channel the storm energy into useful work while locally damping it out.

+Examine the creation of vortices in the creeks, rivers, ocean, and stormy air in terms of quasiparticle creation and destruction to try to understand the dissipation.

 ### energy and power units

+Look at energy densities in particular.
+Compare MJ, diet calories, kilowatt hours, joules, amp hours, kilotons, megatons, eV, MeV, keV, micro electron volts, compare to kT.

 ### Dimensional analysis and Factor Label Method gets whole section